 Handling Transfers Across Sectors

-As originally conceived, the MIP would operate throughout an entire sector.
+As originally conceived, the CIP would operate throughout an entire sector.
 However, this is not required.
 What is required is that trading of ITEC across sectors or subsectors operating under different bycatch incentive programs would be restricted; sectors with Dynamic Salmon Savings can sell credits to any other sector, but may only buy credits from another sector with a Dynamic Salmon Savings rule and the same maximum Salmon Savings Rate.
-From the point of view of maintaining rational incentives in the MIP the following rules should apply to transfers across groups or sectors that may or may not participate in the plan:
+From the point of view of maintaining rational incentives in the CIP the following rules should apply to transfers across groups or sectors that may or may not participate in the plan:

 Unless otherwise regulated, sectors with Dynamic Salmon Savings (DSS) may sell credits to any other sector.